philipcdavis/reactfordesign.github.io/src/posts/terminal.md

 ### 6. Remove  — `rm`
 `rm` removes a file.
 `rm -d` removes a directory.
 `rm -rf node_modules` will recursively delete the `node_modules` directory and every file/directory inside of it.
 Most commands you run in your terminal are harmless.
-This one isn't.
-Please be careful, you could end up deleting much more than you want.
+Be careful with the `rm -rf` command, you could end up deleting much more than you want.

 ### 7. Open  — `open`
-`open` will open a file in the using the default program for that filetype.
+`open` will open a file in the using the default program for that file type.
 `open index.html` will launch your default browser with the html page in the location bar.
 `open README.md` will open up your default markdown editor.